 Although the primary mission of the Daniel F. Cracchiolo Law Library is to support the curricular, scholarship, and research needs of the James E. Rogers College of Law’s students and faculty, the library also provides access to legal materials to members of the general public.
 If you are an alumni or member of the local bar, please visit our Alumni and Bar Services page for more information.

 The librarians at the College of Law have prepared useful legal research guides to assist our visitors with legal research.
-Before you begin your research, take a look at our legal research guides page as well as our list of free electronic resources.
+Before you begin your research, take a look at our legal research guides page, our LibGuides page, as well as our list of free electronic resources.

 Members of the general public do not have circulation privileges but are welcome to use materials in the library for their legal research needs.

-Materials on Course Reserves may be checked out for two hours (for library use only) by all library users.
-Patrons without University affiliation will be asked to leave a valid form of official identification (e.g., bar card, drivers license) at the Reserve Desk as surety until the item is returned.
+Materials on Course Reserves may be checked out for two hours for in-library use only.
+Patrons without a CatCard will be asked to leave a valid form of official identification (e.g., bar card, drivers license) at the Reserve Desk until the item is returned.

 Computers & Printing